modular/modular/KGEN/docs/public/programming-manual.md

 ### `let` and `var` declarations

-Inside a `def` in Mojo, you may assign to a name and it implicitly creates a function scope variable just like in Python.
-This provides a very dynamic and low ceremony way to write code, but is a challenge for two reasons: 1) systems programmers often want to declare that a value is immutable, and 2) may want to get an error if they mistype a variable name in an assignment.
+Inside a `def` in Mojo, you may assign a value to a name and it implicitly creates a function scope variable just like in Python.
+This provides a very dynamic and low-ceremony way to write code, but it is a challenge for two
+reasons:

+1) Systems programmers often want to declare that a value is immutable.
+2) They may want to get an error if they mistype a variable name in an assignment.

-To support this, Mojo supports `let` and `var` declarations which introduce a new scoped runtime value: `let` is immutable and `var` is mutable.
+To support this, Mojo provides scoped runtime value declarations: `let` is immutable and `var` is mutable.
 These values use lexical scoping and support name shadowing:

 ```mojo
 def your_function(a, b):